jakegrigsby/deep_control/README.md

 Code: `deep_control.sbc`
 Examples: `examples/d4rl/sbc.py`

-#### Advantage Weighted Actor Critic (AWAC)
+#### Advantage Weighted Actor Critic (AWAC) and Critic Regularized Regression (CRR)
-Paper: [Accelerating Online Reinforcement Learning with Offline Datasets](https://arxiv.org/abs/2006.09359), Nair et al., 2020.
+Paper: [Accelerating Online Reinforcement Learning with Offline Datasets](https://arxiv.org/abs/2006.09359), Nair et al., 2020. & [Critic Regularized Regression](https://arxiv.org/abs/2006.15134), Wang et al., 2020.

 Description: TD3 with a stochastic policy and a modified actor update that makes better use of offline experience before finetuning in the online environment.
+The current implementation is a mix between AWAC and CRR.
+We allow for online finetuning and use standard critic networks as in AWAC, but add the Critic Weighted Policy, binary advantage function, and max/mean advantage estimates from CRR.

 Code: `deep_control.awac`
 Examples: `examples/d4rl/awac.py`